langsari/codeless-data-mining/README.md

 ![Imgur](https://i.imgur.com/i96p4GG.png)

-Use cosine similarity to see similarity or distance between document
+## Use cosine similarity to see similarity or distance between document

 ![Imgur](https://i.imgur.com/bAJSSM3.png)

+# Conclusion
+   In this project, i use tfi-df to create weight frequecy of words and use cosine method to measure the distance between 14 documents of surah Al-fatihah.And i got the highest similarity score- 0.85 and the lowest one is - 0.14